cesarsotovalero/cesarsotovalero.github.io/_posts/2021-08-09-what-does-it-take-to-become-a-software-architect.md

 title: What does it take to become a software architect?
 subtitle: A matter of responsibilities
 tags: management
-description: The software architect is the person who has the authority to makes the technical decisions regarding the architecture of a software project and stay responsible for it.
+description: The software architect is the person who has the authority to make the technical decisions regarding the architecture of a software project and stay responsible for them.
 This position requires a high level of authority and responsibility.
 This post explains what these two words actually mean and discusses the necessary skills to become a competent software architect.
-keywords: fundamentals of software architect, role of software architect, software architect, software architect job description, software architect salary, what software architect is for
+keywords:
+  - ideal software architect,
+  - role of software architect,
+  - software architect,
+  - software architect job description,
+  - software architect salary
 image: https://cf.jare.io/?u=https://www.cesarsotovalero.net/img/posts/metro_in_stadium_cover.jpg
 share-img: https://cf.jare.io/?u=https://www.cesarsotovalero.net/img/posts/metro_in_stadium_cover.jpg
 show-avatar: false